ultraq/thymeleaf-layout-dialect/README.md

 ### Standalone distribution
-Copy the JAR from [the latest release bundle](https://github.com/ultraq/thymeleaf-layout-dialect/releases), placing it in the `WEB-INF/lib` directory of your web application, or build the project from the source code here on GitHub.
+Copy the JAR from [the latest release bundle](https://github.com/ultraq/thymeleaf-layout-dialect/releases), placing it in the classpath of your application, or build the project from the source code here on GitHub.

 ### For Maven and Maven-compatible dependency managers
 Add a dependency to your project with the following co-ordinates: